hexrw/dmotd/README.md

 # Recommended (not strictly required but...):
 lolcat - make it colorful - you can use it for anything by piping input to it (like `ls | lolcat`)
-- Ubuntu: `sudo apt install lolcat`
+- Ubuntu: `sudo snap install lolcat` - use snap as the version in the apt repository is currently outdated and is not working properly with this script
 - Arch: `sudo pacman -S lolcat`

 figlet - prints big IP - you also can use it for anything by piping input to it
-- Ubuntu: sudo apt install figlet
+- Ubuntu: `sudo apt install figlet`
 - Arch: `sudo pacman -S figlet`

 # Installation: